 • Career fairs and employability services.
 These are often attended by local authorities, teaching unions, schools and recruitment agencies.
 Job fairs will often have online job portals and can give useful advice on local teaching opportunities.

-Working with an education agency
+Working with a recruitment agency

 Many graduates don’t feel ready to commit to a full-time teaching role.
 In these cases, supply teaching can be a great option.
 During the early stages of your career, working on supply provides opportunities to develop your skills in different classroom environments and helps build up confidence before committing to a permanent position.